zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 ```

 This shows that Mary truly does have MySQL permissions to do anything she wants in the MySQL database.

 The rest of my MySQL code can be found [here](https://github.com/ZachCustomBit/School/tree/master/cs-4307).
 If you have any questions or comments feel free to leave a comment below.

+{% include twitter_plug.html %}